cx-rules/sap-commerce-hybris-recipes/_posts/2020-05-10-installation.markdown

 description: How to install Visual Studio Code on Windows.
 img:  # Add image post (optional)
 ---
+## Visual Studio Code website
-1. In the browser, go to Visual Studio Code website: <https://code.visualstudio.com> and click on the "Download" button:
+In the browser, go to Visual Studio Code website: <https://code.visualstudio.com> and click on the "Download" button:
 {% include screenshot.html img-name="VisualStudioCodeWebsite.png" img-description="Visual Studio Code website" %}

+## Downloading the Windows version
-2. The page with downloads for various operating systems appears.
+The page with downloads for various operating systems appears.
 Click on the download for Windows:
 {% include screenshot.html img-name="Download.png" img-description="Visual Studio Code download" %}

+## File is downloaded
-3. The installation file will be downloaded to your disk:
+The installation file will be downloaded to your disk:
 {% include screenshot.html img-name="Downloaded.png" img-description="Visual Studio Code downloaedd" %}